Disney Digital Network: 2014: Acquisition by Disney

 On March 24, 2014, Maker Studios, Inc. agreed to sell itself to The Walt Disney Company for $500 million, rising to $950 million if financial milestones were met.
 On April 14, 2014, Relativity Media submitted a competing bid of up to $1.1 billion, but Maker denied the bid.
 In 2014, Jukin Media partnered with Maker Studios, giving Maker Studios access to Jukin's library of video clips, and giving Jukin access to Maker's operational resources, The partnership also resulted in the launch of a dedicated website for FailArmy, Jukin's owned and operated entertainment brand.
 In December 2015, the company became a subsidiary of Disney Consumer Products and the Disney Interactive division of The Walt Disney Company.
-The Network also partnered with Fusion TV in a deal that falls under the corporate umbrella of The Walt Disney Company.
+The Network also partnered with Fusion TV in a deal that fell under the corporate umbrella of The Walt Disney Company.

 As Disney Digital Networks

 In February 2017, Maker Studios had around 60,000 YouTube partnerships, but announced that it intends to reduce this to about 1,000.
 Many partnered YouTubers had been unhappy with the terms of their contracts, including difficulty with ending contracts.
 On May 2, 2017, Disney absorbed the studio into the newly formed Disney Digital Network.

 On January 19, 2018, Twitch signed a deal with Disney to secure exclusive content from some of the entertainment giant's top YouTubers, including Markiplier, Jacksepticeye, Strawburry17 and LuzuGames.
 A total of four YouTubers (with a combined total of over 44 million subscribers), are involved in the deal, and each will manage their own channels on Twitch.
-In 2017, DeFranco had bought back Maker Studios (automatically by proxy making DDN, not to be confused with Discovery Digital Networks, into a separate company).
-However, DeFranco has absorbed it into his new MCN and Digg copycat under the ownership of DeFranco Inc. (Originally owned by Revision3 and later owned by Discovery Digital Networks through Rev3 until the shutdown of both of them in 2016 and 2017) named Rogue Rocket.
-On April 30, 2019, the division (the spun off DDN after DeFranco reacquisition) was disestablished.

 Key personnel

 Courtney Holt was the chief strategy officer of Maker Studios.
-Due to Danny Zappin stepping down as the company's CEO, Ynon Kreiz, former CEO and Chairman of Endemol became the CEO of Maker Studios in May 2013.
+Due to Danny Zappin stepping down as the company's CEO, Ynon Kreiz, former CEO and chairman of Endemol became the CEO of Maker Studios in May 2013.
 Prior to Kreiz becoming the CEO of Maker, he was the company's chairman.
 Ryan Lissack is the current CTO of Maker Studios.
 In December 2015, Courtney Holt replaced Ynon Kreiz as CEO, coming a year after Disney's acquisition of the group.

+Channels

+Animonster

+Animonster was an animation channel co-founded by Maker and Cosmic Toast Studios, which premiered shows such as Your Favorite Martian: The Series, Powerhouse, and Dino Yacht Club.
+In 2013, the channel ceased uploading.

+Cartoonium

+Cartoonium was an animation channel, launched on April 19, 2013 which focused on children programming.